Charlie Gardiner (ice hockey): Chicago Black Hawks

 Gardiner joined the Chicago Black Hawks in the 1927–28 season.
 In his first season with the Black Hawks, Gardiner played in 40 out of 44 of Chicago's games.
 Recording a 2.83 goals average, Gardiner won or tied only eight games, with three of those games being shutouts.
 The following season, Gardiner appeared in all 44 games for Chicago.
 Known as the NHL's "goalless wonders", Chicago scored only 33 goals the entire season, finishing with a 7–29–8 record.
 Gardiner had five shutouts and a 1.85 goals against average that season.
 During a game against the New York Rangers on February 3, 1929 WJ Holmes, manager of the Maroons came to Chicago to watch Gardiner play.
 The Rangers won the game 3–2 though Gardiner played well.
 Even so, Frederic McLaughlin, owner of the Hawks, offered to sell him back to Winnipeg for $3500.
 Only after Barney Stanley and Hugh Lehman talked to McLaughlin did he back down on the deal.
 After being booed by the Chicago fans, Gardiner nearly retired, before being talked out of it by Duke Keats.

 After the NHL changed its rules to allow forward passing in the offensive zone in the 1929–30 season, goal scoring increased league-wide.
 While Chicago increased its goals scored to 117, Gardiner's goals against average rose by only 0.57, to 2.42.
 Gardiner's total number of shutouts fell by two, from five to three.
 Chicago improved its regular season record to 21–18–15, placing second in the American Division, and making the playoffs.
 In the playoffs, the Black Hawks lost to the Montreal Canadiens 3–2 in a two-game, total-goal series, losing and tying one game.
 In the 1930–31 season, Chicago placed, once more, second in the American Division, with a 24–17–3 record.
 Gardiner recorded one of his best statistical years, recording a league-leading 12 shutouts to go with a 1.73 goals against average.
 Late in December 1930 the New York Americans offered $10,000 to the Hawks in exchange for Gardiner, double his salary; McLaughlin refused the offer.
 He was also named, for the first time, to the First All-Star Team.
-In the playoffs, Chicago advanced to the Stanley Cup final, losing once more to the Montreal Canadiens, three games to two.
+In the playoffs, Chicago advanced to the Stanley Cup Finals, losing once more to the Montreal Canadiens, three games to two.
 Posting a 5–3–2 record in the playoffs, Gardiner had another two shutouts and a 1.32 goals against average.